Your cemeteries are among the best kept in the Province and we get a lot of compliments on the beautifully kept grounds

 Six full time staff look after the cemeteries, one manager, one administrative clerk with four outside crew members with the assistance of one part time grounds person and one part time administrative clerk year round and up to eight part time grounds crew to help out in the summer with mowing and watering.

 Trees & Benches

 We have a tree replacement program in place to identify trees nearing the end of their lifespan and replace them before they can become a danger to people or monuments.

 St. Patrick's Cemetery - 2015 saw the introduction of the Red Alder tree, a species uncommon to Lethbridge.
 This new species appears to find St. Patrick's an agreeable growing environment.
 The success of our Cherry trees at this location prompted the planting additional Evans Cherry trees along with Oak and Ohio Buckeye trees.

 Archmount Cemetery - Following the success rates of our new Willow trees the replacement of aging Poplars with Willows will continue.

 Royal View Memorial Cemetery - Annual supplementation of trees continues at our newest cemetery.

-In an effort to diversify the tree species in our cemeteries the Harlequin Maple tree will be test planted in Mountain View and St. Patrick's Cemeteries in 2016.
+In an effort to diversify the tree species in our cemeteries the Harlequin Maple tree was test planted in Mountain View and St. Patrick's Cemeteries in 2016.

 Number & Types of Trees (these are approximate counts):